google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 - Machine learning and RNNs specifically give us a new tool for sequence prediction that contains less assumptions

 <!--
-The standard approach to sequence prediction for several years was a statistical one.
+The standard approach to sequence prediction for several years was a statistical one (like Markov chains or ARIMA).

 *There may not be a need to go into detail, but you could mention Markov Chains or ARIMA time series forecasting.
 Suffice to say, these approaches often require a lot of assumptions, such as a transition matrix of probabilities, or a normal distribution of noise.*

-RNNs allow the data to "speak for itself."
-It is a largely non-parametric approach.
-The downside is that it usually needs more data to make good predictions.
+RNNs allow the data to "speak for themselves."
+Using an RNN is a largely non-parametric approach.
+The downside is that RNNs usually need more data to make good predictions.

 -->